jassimpv/jassimpv/README.md

 Hi there!
 I’m **Mohammed Jassim**, a passionate **Flutter Developer** and **Tech Lead** based in **Abu Dhabi, UAE** 🇦🇪.
 I specialize in building **beautiful**, **scalable**, and **performance-driven** mobile and web applications.

-Currently, I lead a talented development team at **Emirates Foundation**, where we deliver impactful, user-focused digital products that drive real change.
+At **Emirates Foundation**, I design and develop scalable digital products that blend performance, usability, and impact.

 ---